kshitij-ra/VolumeValet/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-  1. Download the prebuilt apk or build the app locally.
+  1. Download the [apk](https://github.com/kshitij-ra/VolumeValet/releases) or build the app locally.
   2. Start the server on PC.
 See [VolumeValet-Server](https://github.com/kshitij-ra/VolumeValet-Server) for details.
   3. Scan the QR or enter the address and port manually.
   4. Press the Connect button.